pepsizerosugar/python-palworld-editer/README.md

 ### 2-1.
 Translation

 * If you want to translate the program into another language, you can translate it by editing the translation file.
-* The translation file is located in the "resource" folder and the file name is "PalWorldSettings.xlsx" or " PalWorldSettings.json".
+* The translation file is located in the "resource" folder and the file name is "translations.xlsx" or " translations.json".
-* PalWorldSettings.xlsx is the better way to translate because you just run exelTojson.py after you add the new column and input the translation. and then, translation json is automatically updated.
+* translations.xlsx is the better way to translate because you just run exelTojson.py after you add the new column and input the translation. and then, translation json is automatically updated.
   * <img src="resources/img/demo/xlsx.png">
   * <img src="resources/img/demo/translation_json.png">